The ancient history of Jamaica is vague, but we do know enough of perhaps what we need.

 The Trans-Atlantic Slave trade was outlawed in 1807 and slavery was eventually abolished in 1838.
 This monumental achievement (abolition of slavery) brought increased unrest as a result of the new found freedom.

-The history of Jamaica would have recorded minor and major uprisings in the island.
-Two of the larger ones were the 1865 Morant Bay rebellion and the 1938 sugar riots.
+Jamaica would have recorded minor and major uprisings in the island.
+Two of the larger ones were the 1865 Morant Bay rebellion and the 1938 sugar riots (More on the key events here).

 At the hearts of the riots were concerns over rights, working conditions and improvement in the standard of living.